 We strongly recommend cats and dogs wear current vaccination and identification tags.
-Additionally, due to the possibility of an animal getting loose, dogs and cats should wear a collar with a tag identifying the ESA and its owner with name and telephone number.
+Additionally, due to the possibility of an animal getting loose, we recommend that dogs and cats wear a collar with a tag identifying the ESA and its Owner with name and telephone number.